Flea and Tick Education

 When fleas bite, they inject a small amount of saliva into the skin.
 Proteins in the saliva cause an intensely itchy response to sensitive dogs and cats.
 Itching and hair loss down the middle of the back to the tail base and down the rear legs is often associated with FAD.
-A single fleabite can cause itching for days.
+A single flea bite can cause itching for days.

-Scratching, licking and chewing are the most common signs that your pet may have fleas.
+Scratching, licking, and chewing are the most common signs that your pet may have fleas.
 These behaviors will often lead to the growth of bacteria, causing skin infections on your dog or cat.

 Fleas feed on your pet’s blood.
-Very young, old or debilitated animals with severe flea infestations may become anemic from blood loss.
+Very young, old, or debilitated animals with severe flea infestations may become anemic from blood loss.

 Dogs and cats can get tapeworms from ingesting fleas.
-Heavy tapeworm infestations can be more serious in young animals and can cause lack of growth, anemia, and intestinal blockages.
+Heavy tapeworm infestations can be more serious in young animals and can cause a lack of growth, anemia, and intestinal blockages.